 Local, Real-World Examples

 A SHORTAGE OF SKILLED WORKERS CREATED THE NEED FOR A TRAINING PROGRAM.
-In Fauquier County, there was an overall industry need for carpenters within the county and surrounding area.
-Businesses there recognized a carpentry skills gap, which led them to reach out to Laurel Ridge Workforce Solutions for help.
-As a result, a customized carpentry training program was created to help local businesses retain more qualified employees because they got the skills training they needed to help their businesses thrive.
-This program also qualified for FastForward (and other locality funding based on the needs of individual employees), helping them save at least 66% of tuition costs.
+In Fauquier County, there was an overall industry need for skilled trades within the county and surrounding area.
+Businesses there recognized a skills gap, which led them to reach out to Laurel Ridge Workforce Solutions for help.
+As a result, a customized training program was created to help local businesses retain more qualified employees because they got the skills training they needed to help their businesses thrive.
 Reaching out to local entities such as community colleges is a great way to receive quality training at an affordable cost.

 FRONTLINE SUPERVISION TRAINING FOR NEWLY PROMOTED EMPLOYEES.
 In another scenario, a local manufacturing company saw an increase in demand for their products.
 To satisfy that demand, they ramped up their production capacity by 70%, which drastically increased the need for workforce talent to not only operate the machinery but to also supervise all of the incoming new employees.
 As a result, undertrained employees were promoted due to longevity, which put a lot of people in positions that they weren’t quite ready for.
 In partnering with Laurel Ridge Workforce Solutions, a tailored program with a custom curriculum was created to help these new frontline leaders succeed through leadership and company culture training.
 This company made the decision to move towards a more employee-focused environment in order to quell the employee burnout and stress associated with rapid change.
 In turn, they satisfied a skills gap, developed new leaders, and improved company culture, all by implementing skills training.